epsilonrt/piduino/README.md

 * An object design in C++ with a clear separation of the part specific to the platform.
 Support for new SoCs is summarizes to add a part "driver" in the directory `src/gpio/arch`

-* Utilities for manipulating GPIO signals: `gpio`, retrieve information from the
+* Utilities for manipulating GPIO signals: `pido`, retrieve information from the
 board: `pinfo` or manage the Pi boards database: `pidbman`

 **PiDuino is in development**, version 0.3 currently but the completed parts are